wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/references/go-templates.md

 ### Data format conversion using helper functions
 Tyk provides two helper functions to assist with data format translation between JSON and XML:
 - `jsonMarshal` performs JSON style character escaping on an XML field and, for complex objects, serialises them to a JSON string ([example]({{< ref "product-stack/tyk-gateway/references/go-templates#xml-to-json-conversion-using-jsonmarshal" >}}))
 - `xmlMarshal` performs the equivalent conversion from JSON to XML ([example]({{< ref "product-stack/tyk-gateway/references/go-templates#json-to-xml-conversion-using-xmlmarshal" >}}))

 When creating these functions within your Go templates, please note:
 - the use of `.` in the template refers to the entire input, whereas something like `.myField` refers to just the `myField` field of the input
 - the pipe `|` joins together the things either side of it, which is typically input data on the left and a receiving command to process the data on the right, such as `jsonMarshal`

+Hence `{{ . | jsonMarshal }}` will pass the entire input to the `jsonMarshal` helper function.

 ### Using functions within Go templates
 You can define and use functions in the Go templates that are used for body transforms in Tyk.
 Functions allow you to abstract common template logic for cleaner code and to aid reusability.
 Breaking the template into functions improves readability of more complex tenplates.